limodou/parm/README.md

 see http://limodou.github.com/uliweb-doc, and the source code is in https://github.com/limodou/uliweb-doc.

-## How to add disqus
+## How to add disqus support

-When init the parm project, will include some templates and static files.
+When initialized the parm project, it'll copy some templates and static files.
 You may want to add disqus support to each page.
-So let's show you how to do that.
+So let me show you how to do that.

 ### Sign in Disqus and got embeded codes

-And you'll get two paragraphs, one is html code, the other is js code.
+You should sign in disqus first, and then you'll get two paragraphs, one is html code, the other is js code.
 For example:

 **html code**